Sakushinkan

 The school that cultivates the spirit

-Sakushinkan is a martial arts school that originates from ancient schools, called koryu, which constitute its most remote and martial sources.
+Sakushinkan is a martial arts school that originates from the ancient schools, called koryu, which constitute its most remote and martial sources.

 The perception of modern martial practice as incomplete and the desire to return to a method and philosophy more rooted in tradition led to the foundation of the Sakushinkan school in 2000 by Venerable Seiun, a buddhist monk and master of martial disciplines.
 He received direct teachings from Kaminaga Shigemi Sensei, who was a disciple of Ueno Takashi Sensei, both belonging to the lineage of Takamatsu Toshitsugu Sensei.
 The school's strongest ties are established with Amatsu Tatara and Shugendo: the former being a collection of knowledge about the comprehensive formation of a person; the latter being a path of practice rooted in the history of yamabushi, the mountain monks.